gurmitteotia/guflow/README.md

 * 3. User has choosen to book the hotel only: In this case ChargeCustomer lambda will be scheduled after BookDinner lambda.
 * 4. User has choosen not to book flight or hotel: Workflow will be completed immediately.

 You can implement the above workflow using SWF activities with same ease.
 You can also mix activities, lambdas or timers in a workflow.
-You have the flexibility to customize the workflow executions to deal with complex real life scenarios.
-Please look at [examples](https://github.com/gurmitteotia/guflow-samples) and [custom workflow actions](https://github.com/gurmitteotia/guflow/wiki/workflow-actions) for more ideas.

-### Features:
-Guflow:
-* Allows you to create complex workflows with ease and flexibility
-* Use async task for polling for new decisions and activity tasks
-* Provide equal supports for scheduling the activities written in other framework/language
-* Supports async/sync activity method
-* Supports activity throttling
-* Supports parallel execution of lambda, activities and timers in workflow
-* Supported by behavioural unit tests and continuously released
-* Designed to support all the relevant features of Amazon SWF.
-At the time of writing this document Guflow supports:
-  * Lambda
-  * Activity
-  * Timer
-  * Signal
-  * Workflow cancellation support
-  * Marker
-  * Activity heartbeat and cancellation
+To understand the scheduling of lambda functions, activities and timers in a workflow, please read about [Delflow algorithm](https://github.com/gurmitteotia/guflow/wiki/Deflow-algorithm) and [workflow branches](https://github.com/gurmitteotia/guflow/wiki/Execution-branches).
+Default implementation will good enough for majority of complex scenarios, however you have flexibility to customize every aspect of it.

 **Features in pipeline:** Please look at [project board](https://github.com/gurmitteotia/guflow/projects/1) to see what is is coming next.